type-one/SideTone/README.md

 Can be compiled and Linux and Windows, and should be easily adapted for other platforms supported by miniaudio (Mac, Android, BSD).

+The underlying miniaudio uses the standard default sound API of the OS (Linux/ALSA, Windows/WinMM, Android/OpenSLES, Mac/CoreAudio...) and not a specific low latency one (Jack, ASIO, ...), with default parameters.

 On Linux, just use cmake .
 On Windows, just use cmake-gui to generate a Visual Studio solution

-Tested on Windows 10 and Ubuntu Linux.
+Tested on Windows 10 and Ubuntu Linux (under VMWare Player 17).
 Should work also on Raspberry Pi.
 It just use default capture and playback devices.

 Launch in a shell using "sidetone.exe" or "sidetone"